Khadas Docs

 The U-Boot logo is located at ''/usr/share/fenix/logo/logo.bmp''.
 The U-Boot logo is located at ''/usr/share/fenix/logo/logo.bmp''.

--You can use Terminal to check the default logo image format:+The required image format is BMP with a resolution of ''500x500px'' and a color depth of ''24 bits''
+-The required image format is BMP with a resolution of ''500x500px'' and a color depth of ''24 bits''+You can use Terminal to check the default logo image format:

 ```shell ```shell